ShayanMandegarian/ECS150Project1/REPORT.md

 ## Phase 2

+Input parsing is done with the help of the getline function.
+Empty and invalid inputs are also addressed.
+Parsing errors are also displayed.

 ## Phase 3
 This phase is where the while loop that parses the input, and the input struct